Ypertex/blog/content/articles/innovating-our-stagnation/index.md

 ## So Let's Learn?

-Actually, let's **unlearn** first.
+Let's **unlearn** first.
 Since we want to *change* an already existing behavior and not simply add a completely new skill to our repertoire, we first have to forget our current behavior.
 For example, just to name two:

 * How we define roles
 * How we award people their opportunities

 But how do you do that, selectively forget a behavior?
 As entire societies at that?
 A behavior that "successfully" has brought us so far?

 Unlearning is tough.
 Just look at the Blockbusters and Nokias of this world that once were extremely successful companies before they got disrupted.
-The behaviors that made them so successful in the first place were the exact same that killed their business in the end.
+The behaviors that made them so successful in the first place were the same that killed their business in the end.
 They missed the right time to unlearn.

 ## So Let's Machine Learn!